-The curriculum of the Department of Nursing reflects these competencies as well as professional nursing standards and guidelines.
+The curriculum of the Nursing Program reflects these competencies as well as professional nursing standards and guidelines.
 The curriculum incorporates knowledge and skills of both the standards of the American Nurses Association (Scope and Standards of Practice), the Essentials of Baccalaureate Education in Professional Nursing, AACN, Quality and Safety Education for Nurses, and the Nurse of the Future ©.